mame82/misc/gojek_appsflyer.md

 ...
 ```

-Each base64 string represents a raw dex-class.
+Each base64 string represents a raw dex class package.

 As already mentioned, I just copied each b64 string and pasted it back to a file.